Skip to Main Content

 The Maryland constitution requires public hearings before the Governor submits a proposed state legislative plan to the legislature.
 [Md.
 Const. art.
 III, § 5]

 The Maryland Citizens Redistricting Commission launched a portal to allow members of the public to submit proposed redistricting plans online.
-The Commission is also hosting public meetings every Wednesday in October 2021.
+The Commission also hosted public meetings every Wednesday in October 2021.

 Criteria